 Dwarkesh Patel 1:17:54

-mean in general it's always a little bit the leaders who take ideas seriously don't necessarily have a great track record right like Stalin apparently had a book of like 20,000 a library of like 20,000 books like if you listen to Putin's speech on Ukraine it's you know laden with all kinds of historical references um obviously you know there's like many ways you can disagree with it but it's like a man of ideas and do you want a man of ideas in
+In general, the leaders who take ideas seriously don't necessarily have a great track record.
+Stalin apparently had a library of 20,000 books.
+If you listen to Putin's speech on Ukraine it's laden with all kinds of historical references.
+Obviously there's many ways you can disagree with that but he’s like a man of ideas.
+And it’s not clear that you want a man of ideas in charge of important institutions.

 Byrne Hobart 1:18:20

-charge of important institutions it's not clear I mean the founding I mean well founding fathers I was gonna say you know a lot of them were wordsmiths and we basically had we have whole collections of unknowns flaming each other through pamphlets that was papers so yeah in one sense they it was a nation of nerves on the other hand Washington didn't as far as I know did not have huge contributions to that literary corpus so so maybe that is actually the model it's like you want the nerds you want them to debate things you want the debates to either reach interesting conclusions or at least tell you where the fault lines are like what are the things nobody can actually come to a good agreement on and then you want someone who is not quite that smart not really into playing wars to actually make the final
+Well, a lot of the founding fathers were wordsmiths and we basically had a whole collection of anons flaming each other through pamphlets.
+So in one sense, it was a nation of nerds.
+On the other hand, as far as I know, Washington did not have huge contributions to that literary corpus.
+So maybe that is actually the model — You want the nerds.
+You want them to debate things.
+You want the debates to either reach interesting conclusions or at least tell you where the fault lines are, what are the things nobody can actually come to a good agreement on?
+And then you want someone who is not quite that smart and not really into playing wars to actually make the final call.

 Dwarkesh Patel 1:19:07

-call yeah yeah yeah no that's really good point and I mean like forget about Jefferson think of like if Thomas Paine was made president the United States that would be very bad news
+Yeah, that's a really good point.
+Forget about Jefferson, think if Thomas Paine was made president of the United States, that would be very bad news.

 Byrne Hobart 1:19:17

-yeah yeah like it was good to have like it's and it's important to know that like it's it's good to have it's better to have some level of fanaticism than no fanaticism you know right there's like an optimal amount of the most and there's like an optimal place for it but I think yeah from a totally cynical perspective like your most demonic people maybe they are at the front lines doing things and taking risks but also not making the decisions about who goes to the front lines or I think the other thing is like making sure that some of the person deciding where the front lines are and saying you know the front line is like we we keep France safe from the invaders and not the front line is Moscow so get to Moscow and burn it down there's a the book the mind of new hole or there's a recent Napoleon biography that I'm also in the middle of it's been a good year for reading about power tripping people it does point out that technically France was actually declared Napoleon had more countries declare war on him than he declared war on so on average on average France was fighting defensive wars during the Napoleonic era it's just you know they kept defending
+Yeah.
+It's important to note that it's better to have some level of fanaticism than no fanaticism.
+There's an optimal amount and there's an optimal place for it.
+But yeah, from a totally cynical perspective maybe your most demonic people are at the front lines doing things and taking risks but also not making the decisions about who goes to the front lines.
+Or making sure that the person deciding where the front lines is saying, “The front line is we keep France safe from the invaders.” and not “The front line is Moscow.
+Get to Moscow and burn it down.”

 Dwarkesh Patel 1:20:24